💸 Looking for a Vendasta discount? Enter your email and get up to $1,500 off.

 ❌ Business App isn’t an actual app.
 I’ve said it before, I’ll say it again: Business App should be a real app you can download, not a web app you have to access awkwardly via browser.
 It’s got a long way to go before becoming the “Local OS” it could be.

 ❌ Email & automation need work.
 Vendasta’s email features leave a lot to be desired for those used to more advanced systems.
 A lot of the preloaded content is disorganized, and it takes a while to get used to their campaigns.
+That said, they have been building out automation functionality left, right, and center in 2021, so there’s clear investment being made to improve this area.

 There you go.
 The good, the bad, and the ugly from my POV.